-- 3. Group Entity - 4.
-BoC Group Entities High Risk Customer
+3. High Risk Customer

-Customer that may pose a particular risk to the reputation of the Bank and who is normally be treated as high risk and be subject to enhanced due diligence measures (see Customer Acceptance Policy).
+Customer that may pose a particular risk to the reputation of the Bank and who should normally be treated as high risk and be subject to enhanced due diligence measures (see Customer Acceptance Policy).

-- HM Treasury's Office for Financial Sanctions Implementation Provides a consolidated list of persons and organisations under financial sanctions, including those under the Sanctions Act and other UK legislation. - 6.
-Office of Financial Sanctions Implementation (OFSI) UK
+4. HM Treasury's Office for Financial Sanctions Implementation

+Provides a consolidated list of persons and organisations under financial sanctions, including those under the Sanctions Act and other UK legislation.

+5. Office of Financial Sanctions Implementation (OFSI) - UK